HaxeFoundation/haxe-evolution/proposals/0000-package-alias.md

 ## Drawbacks

-There would be a drawback if the aliased name could be re-exported just like `typedef`, but it is just a "lexical" import;
-therefore it works on all targets.
+There would be a drawback if the aliased name could be re-exported just like `typedef`, but it is just a "lexical" import.
+Therefore, it works on all targets.

 ## Alternatives

 The only alternative is to use the original package as qualifier.
-This proposal allows you to shorter a fully-qualified package.
+This proposal allows you to shorter a fully package qualified name.

 ## Opening possibilities